Exemptions: conditional exemption

 Under IHTA84/S31 (1) the categories of property which may be designated are

-- Pictures, prints, books, manuscripts, works of art, scientific collections, and other things not yielding income which are of national, scientific, historic or artistic interest
+- Pictures, prints, books, manuscripts, works of art, scientific collections, and other things not yielding income which are of pre-eminent national, scientific, historic or artistic interest or groups of such objects

 - Land of outstanding scenic, historic or scientific interest